oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/3-load-data.md

 81,200,"Older than 81",
 ```

-## Task 2: Load data file for AGE_GROUP
+## Task 2: Load age group from local file

 1. Launch Data Load from Database Actions page by clicking on **DATA
     LOAD** card.

-    Note that you have various modes for loading data.
+    **Note:** that you have various modes for loading data.
 You can either
     directly load data or leave it in place simply linking it.
 You can
     also create ongoing feed to load data to Autonomous Database.